 TENS and K7 for Pain Relief

 Neuromuscular dentistry sounds complicated, and to be honest, it is quite involved.
-Fortunately, our training and tools allow us to provide neuromuscular therapies that can alleviate a long list of nagging, chronic symptoms, including:
+Fortunately, the Dental Designs by Quandt team has training and TENS & K7 technology that allows us to provide neuromuscular therapies that can alleviate a long list of nagging, chronic symptoms, including:

 - Migraines or headaches